JLeevi/crimes/README.md

 This makes autocomplete and other stuff work with the dependencies while developing locally.

-### Stop the project
+#### 4. Stop the project

 ```bash
 make stop
 ```

-stops and removes all the project's docker containers.
+When done, run this to stop and remove all the project's docker containers.